constatnt/Branch-Prediction-in-CNN/README.md

 - S.Park, ＂Modified Convolution Neural Network for Highly Effective Parallel Processing", IEEE IRI, 2017.

 Copyright by Constant Park and Embedded SoC Lab (ESoC Lab).
 All implementation can be modified with any permission.

-It does not matter if you can make your project.

 I give some Question and Answer.
 Q: How can you measure the power consumption ?